Junjun412/sootDNSFoam/README.md

 We are continuously updating the solver, currently we focus on the soot model and the chemical reaction solver.
 Please read the documentation to install, compile and use.

-It was developed by Dr. Junjun Guo (King Abdullah University of Science and Technology) and Dr. Yihao Tang (University of Michigan).
+It was developed by Dr. Junjun Guo (junjun.guo@kaust.edu.sa; King Abdullah University of Science and Technology) and Dr. Yihao Tang (yhtang@umich.edu; University of Michigan).

 Publication related to this solver: